armbian/build/README.md

 ### Basic requirements

-- x64 or aarch64 machine with at least 2GB of memory and ~35GB of disk space for a virtual machine, container or bare metal installation,
+- x86_64 or aarch64 machine with at least 2GB of memory and ~35GB of disk space for a virtual machine, container or bare metal installation
-- Ubuntu Jammy 22.04 x64 or aarch64 for native building or any [Docker](https://docs.armbian.com/Developer-Guide_Building-with-Docker/) capable x64 / aarch64 Linux for containerised,
+- Ubuntu Jammy 22.04.x amd64 or aarch64 for native building or any [Docker](https://docs.armbian.com/Developer-Guide_Building-with-Docker/) capable amd64 / aarch64 Linux for containerised
 - Superuser rights (configured sudo or root access).

 ### Simply start with the build script